SpookySaturnCat/web-designs/README.md

 ## ✨ Thank you for checking this repo out

 All projects are organized in their own folder!
-Most of this stuff is old and is learning experiments.
+Most of this stuff is old and are learning experiments.

-### Here is my most recent projects:
+## Here is my most recent projects:

 ### 08/30/26
 This is a project that allows the user to select a cuisine style, budget, and difficulty level, and then get a random recipe presented to them with time, ingredients, protein, budget, and difficulty listed